prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-1.markdown

 > "It is better to walk alone, than with a crowd going in the wrong direction." -Diane Grant

-It does not matter if people are with us in our journey or not.
-If we believe it is the right way, we should keep going no matter we are alone or in crowd.
+It doesn't matter if people are with us on our journey or not.
+If we believe it is the right way, we should keep going no matter if we are alone or in a crowd.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>